jd28/nwnx-cache/README.md

-### nwnx-cache
+### nwnx_cache

 #### What is this?

 A plugin that can cache arbitrary data, filtered by object types.
 Callbacks are also available to the registering plugin that can initialize/destruct cached data when an object is added/erased.
+All managers registered with nwnx_cache are owned by it.

 Managers automatically hooks object created events.
 Note these are currently only for CNWSObjects.

+The Manager class could be used internally by plugins however there is some overhead by doing so.

 #### Usage